Following system colour scheme Selected dark colour scheme Selected light colour scheme

 interp.exec("import gc; print(gc.get_referents(proxy))")

 When an interpreter is destroyed, shared object proxies wrapping objects owned by that interpreter may still exist elsewhere.
-To prevent this from causing crashes, an interpreter will invalidate all proxies pointing to any object it owns by overwriting the proxy’s wrapped object with None.
+To prevent this from causing crashes, an interpreter will invalidate all proxies pointing to any object it owns, so any subsequent access to a proxy will raise an exception.

-To demonstrate, the following snippet first prints out Alive, and then None after deleting the interpreter:
+To demonstrate, the following snippet first prints out Alive, and then raises a RuntimeError after deleting the interpreter:

 from concurrent import interpreters